 The requirements aim to reduce the risk of heat stress in sheep to a very low level, while supporting a sustainable live sheep export trade.

 Live sheep exports to, or through, the Middle East are prohibited from leaving Australia from 1 June to 14 September.

 Departures from Australia are prohibited to:

-- to Qatar from 22 May to 22 September
+- Qatar from 22 May to 22 September

 - Oman from 8 May to 14 September.

 To manage the risk of heat stress in sheep outside the prohibition periods, in addition:

-- there will be no more than 2 ports of discharge for voyages traveling through the Arabian Sea, or the Red Sea, north of latitude 11°N during June or departing Australia between 15 and 30 September.
+- there can be no more than 2 ports of discharge for voyages traveling through the Arabian Sea, or the Red Sea, north of latitude 11°N;

 - exported sheep must have a body condition score of 2 or more and less than 4, on a scale of 1 to 5.
 Details of this scoring system can be found in ASEL (version 3.0).